kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/Spring2024_Real-time_Data_Processing_with_Apache_Spark_Streaming/write_up.md

 Hadoop MapReduce is among the most popular alternatives, but still has some key differences.
-While Hadoop MapReduce performs better with batch processing, "Apache Spark is more suited for real-time data processing [the central focus of this project] and iterative analytics" (Tobin, 2023).
+While Hadoop MapReduce performs better with batch processing, "Apache Spark is more suited for real-time data processing and iterative analytics" (Tobin, 2023).
 Additionally, as is the case in the comparison to Flink, Spark is easier to use than MapReduce, with a "more user-friendly programming interface" (Tobin, 2023).

 MapReduce also lacks flexibility in terms of language, as it is only compatible with Java.
 This would have presented a major hurdle in terms of using